coxhinkins

 • Register Your Business: Visit the website of your nation’s tax authorities to register for tax services such as VAT, PAYE (Pay As You Earn), or Corporation Tax.

-• Obtain Tax Reference Number: Following registration, the tax authority will provide your company with a special reference number, which is typically used in official tax records.
+• How to obtain the Reference Number?
+Following registration, the tax authority will provide your company with a special reference number, which is typically used in official tax records.

 Is Tax Reference Number Similar to Unique Taxpayer Reference (UTR)?